rj-oidc/e2e-action-workflows/workshops/workshop-2/1_code-scanning-steps.md

 <img width="686" alt="image" src="https://user-images.githubusercontent.com/58063491/168087070-4b026678-49c9-4bad-8902-db52d94f63e3.png">

 #### Points to note
-  - when is it triggered
+  - when is it triggered - scheduled, or on push
-  - languages of the repo
+  - languages of the repo - to decide which tool to use
-  - Which branch is checkout
+  - Which branch is checkout - to ensure we scan the required branches

 ### 5. Commit and run